Hi-Angel/Hi-Angel.github.io/halogen-vs-react.md

 # P.S.

 This may be one of my last PureScript posts.
 While my experiment with using PureScript did succeed, but at some point management decided they want cross-team commands, and the company has no PureScript projects.
-The decision didn’t involve any kind of technical discussion, it was sole top-management decision that they brought down.
+The decision involved no technical discussions, it was solely top-management decision.

 During this work I contributed a lot, both in terms of basic questions and sometimes answers, as well as code-contributions to various core PureScript projects.
 In my spare time I also took maintainership/improved Emacs purescript-mode.
 Overall, I feel to have done good ecosystem improvements, and I hope this post will significantly simplify the life for newcomers too.